Revised February 6, 2022

 We acknowledge the inherent power differential between practitioners and participants and act conscientiously in the service of participants’ self-empowerment.

-We use careful judgment about any continuing interaction with existing or previous participants outside of treatment.
+We use careful judgment about any continuing interaction with existing or previous participants outside the bounds of our practitioner-participant alliance.

-When treating couples or families, we always consider potential conflicts of interest, disclose policies on communicating information between family members, and discuss continued care and treatment plan.
+When working with couples or families, we carefully consider potential conflicts of interest, disclose policies on communicating information between family members, and discuss plans for transitioning to self-care (and/or professional support) after ritual.

-When working with participants in a research study, we strive to deliver therapeutic benefit while following scientific protocol.
+When working with participants in a research study, we strive to deliver spiritual benefit while following scientific protocol.

 5. Use of Touch